DViko/cpp-notebook/05_memory_managment/stack_and_heap.md

 ## Overview

-Every running C++ program has two main memory areas for storing its data: the **`stack`** and the **`heap`**.
-Understanding the difference between these two areas is probably the most fundamental skill a C++ developer can acquire.
-It determines your ability to write correct, efficient, and leak-free code.
+> #### Every running C++ program has two main memory areas for storing its data: the `stack` and the `heap`.
+Understanding the difference between these two areas >is probably the most fundamental skill a C++ developer can acquire.
+It determines your ability to write correct, efficient, and leak-free code

-The distinction is simple in principle: the stack is **`automatic`**, the heap is **`manual`**.
-But the implications of this difference permeate the entire language, from object lifetimes to production optimization strategies.
+> #### The distinction is simple in principle: the stack is `automatic`, the heap is `manual`.
+But the implications of this difference permeate the entire language, from object lifetimes to production optimization strategies

 ---

-### The analogy
+## Analogy

+> ### The stack works like a stack of plates in a restaurant:
+>
-The **stack** works like a stack of plates in a restaurant.
-You place a plate on top, then remove it from the top.
+> - ####  You place a plate on top, then remove it from the top.
 It's quick, tidy, and you don't have to make any decisions—the next plate to remove is always the one on top.
-However, the size of the stack is limited: try stacking a thousand plates and the stack collapses.
+However, the size of the stack is limited: try stacking a thousand plates and the stack collapses

+> ### The heap functions like a warehouse:
+>
-The **heap** functions like a warehouse.
-You can store as many objects as you want (within the limits of available space), place them wherever you like, and remove them in any order.
+> - #### You can store as many objects as you want (within the limits of available space), place them wherever you like, and remove them in any order.
 It's flexible and spacious, but you must keep a record of what you've stored and where.
 If you forget to retrieve an object, it occupies space indefinitely.
-And each storage or retrieval operation takes longer than on the stack because you have to find an available space, update the record, and so on.
+And each storage or retrieval operation takes longer than on the stack because you have to find an available space, update the record, and so on

-#### Two fundamental tensions:
+> ### Two fundamental tensions:
+>

-- **Stack** : fast and automatic, but limited in size and flexibility.
+> - **`Stack` : fast and automatic, but limited in size and flexibility**
-- **Heap** : flexible and vast, but slower and entirely under your control.
+> - **`Heap` : flexible and vast, but slower and entirely under your control**

 ---

 ## When is the stack used?

-**The compiler automatically places** all local variables on the stack — those that you declare inside a function or block:
+> **`The compiler automatically places all local variables on the stack` — those that you declare inside a function or block:**

 ```cpp
     void process_request()